-Bordered by two major thoroughfares, Wilshire and Olympic boulevards, this easily accessible neighborhood gets plenty of attention for its arts and entertainment offerings, particularly Bergamot Station’s galleries and The Broad Stage’s shows, as well as top-notch eateries.
+Bordered by two major thoroughfares, Wilshire and Olympic boulevards, this easily accessible neighborhood gets plenty of attention for its arts and entertainment offerings, particularly Bergamot’s galleries and The Broad Stage’s shows, as well as top-notch eateries.
 No wonder it’s home to a growing offering of interesting restaurants and shops.

 Choose the supper-club-style ambience of The Iroquois Room or the lush yet casual elegance of The Garden Courtyard when you visit this fine-dining venue, The Buffalo Club.
 The menu satisfies even the most well-traveled palate (try the boeuf bourguignon, marinated for 48 hours prior to cooking).

 Housed inside an old Quonset hut, Pono Burger uses local, organic ingredients in its juicy burgers and taps into its chef's Hawaiian heritage with sauces featuring guava and Kona coffee.